jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 });

 ```

-One last thing thing to keep in mind with this implicit iteration is that the traversal methods such as `.children()` or `.parent()` will act on each matched element in a connection, returning a combined collection of all children or parent nodes.
+One other thing to keep in mind with this implicit iteration is that traversal methods such as `.children()` or `.parent()` will act on each matched element in a connection, returning a combined collection of all children or parent nodes.

 ### [`.map()`](http://api.jquery.com/map/)